ukantjadia/Projects/README.md

 ### 27. Termux Api Interfase

-- **Description**: In this project I want to control a android phone with functionality of termux api and with the help of user interface build in the flutter web
+- **Description**: In this project, I want to control an Android phone with the functionality of Termux API and with the help of a user interface built into the Flutter web
 - **Tech/Language**: flutter, Android Termux, Dart, shell, python
 - **Links**: nan